 So what are the aspects of your Facebook behavior that might land you in trouble?
 Here are 5 things you should never do on Facebook:

 Washing Dirty Linen

-More often than not, many people tend to allow their deep-seated grudges make it to their Facebook wall.
-While some express their frustrations publicly, expecting the opponent to take note of them, it effectively expose their inner persona to people they never meant to share their personal life with.
+More often than not, many people tend to allow their deep-seated grudges to make it to their Facebook wall.
+While some express their frustrations publicly, expecting the opponent to take note of them, it effectively exposes their inner persona to people they never meant to share their personal life with.
 As a result of this behavior, they allow others to gradually build a certain opinion about their personality.
 Doing this will do you more harm than good as you allow others to perceive you as an emotionally weak person who doesn’t know how to take control of his/her personal life.

 Clinical psychologist and psychotherapist Varkha Chulani, says, There’s a fine line between sharing of information and emotional exhibition.”
 “Love you darling.
 Muah”, “Thanks for last night”, “We need to talk” and “I think your sister is fat” does not need to make it on the Wall.
 These conversations are best had person to person.
 And if this is not the kind of thing you would say to his/her face, it makes it all the more cowardly to say it online.

 It doesn’t really matter how less or more frequently you post updates on your Facebook wall.
 What really matters is the nature and content of your updates.
 Posting trifling details about your daily life will not only bore your followers but also establish you as a person with no discretion.
 If you are in the job market looking for an employment opportunity, you have to be twice as careful while posting petty updates on your wall.
 Your prospective employers could judge you based on your Facebook behavior and they will think twice about hiring a person with no discretion.